Key Trump priorities left out of US spending deal

-WASHINGTON: US President Donald Trump is “pleased” with a bipartisan deal to fund government through September, the White House said Monday, even though several of his top priorities were left out of the agreement.
+WASHINGTON, D.C.: US President Donald Trump is “pleased” with a bipartisan deal to fund government through September, the White House said Monday (Tuesday in Manila), even though several of his top priorities were left out of the agreement.

 The newly-unveiled congressional deal includes Trump’s call for increased military spending, but rejects his demand to fund a border wall and maintains spending levels for key government operations including the State Department that he had proposed gutting.